rezon99/Blind-Spot-use-ZK-proof-/README.md

 each time that some one pay 1 eth to contract address contract will add it to Semphore group. user need to provide group id for auction.

+reveal time
+user should reveal its identities and provide an address to send the nft to him if he won or send it's ETH back if he lost

 so it would be 10 different identity that paid 1 eth. then at the end users reveal their identity by signing a transaction and show that how many ether their paid. anyone who paid more would be the winner.

 ## break down